instructure/instructure-ui/packages/ui-icons/README.md

 - Export strokes to vector (Layer > Convert to Outlines).

 - Don’t use borders on vectors, especially not inside/outside borders which aren’t supported in SVG.
+Do not use clipping paths as that will have adverse affects when converting sketch to SVG.

 - Make sure none of the paths go outside of the art-board.
 If so, the glyph in the icon font will be misaligned.
   Draw inside the lines.